-The Psoriasis Program, headed up by Dr. Stephanie Mehlis, hosts the Clinical Trials Unit (CTU), which is home to ongoing clinical studies that are investigating the safety and effectiveness of new and currently available drugs for psoriasis, acne and other dermatologic conditions.
-New studies begin regularly and the CTU continues to recruit patients with psoriasis, acne, atopic dermatitis, rosacea and other dermatologic diseases for ongoing studies.
+The Dermatology Clinical Trials Unit (CTU), headed by Dr. Stephanie Mehlis and Dr. Joel Joyce, is home to ongoing clinical studies that are investigating the safety and effectiveness of new and currently available drugs for atopic dermatitis/eczema, alopecia areata, and other dermatologic conditions.
+New studies begin regularly and the CTU continues to recruit patients with psoriasis, acne, atopic dermatitis, rosacea and more for upcoming studies.

 Patients interested in participating in clinical trials can contact the Clinical Trials Unit at 847.663.8530 or via email at email@example.com.